ibm-cloud-docs/schematics/action-setup.md

         174.45.86.87
        ```
        {: codeblock}
    4. Enter the host credentials to be as a proxy between a SSH client and the {{site.data.keyword.cloud_notm}} inventory resources where you want to run an Ansible playbook in the **IBM cloud resource inventory SSH key** field.
-This setup adds a layer of security to your {{site.data.keyword.cloud_notm}} resources and minimized the surface of potential vulnerabilities. **Note** Currently {{site.data.keyword.bplong_notm}} actions supports only 1 SSH key for all virtual server instances.
+This set up adds a layer of security to your {{site.data.keyword.cloud_notm}} resources, and minimize the surface of potential vulnerabilities. **Note** Currently {{site.data.keyword.bplong_notm}} actions supports only `1 SSH key` for all virtual server instances.
    5. Click **Next**.

-   In the closed beta release, enter the target IP addresses and SSH keys for creating an action.
-   {: note}

 5. Define your variables.
-   1. You can create an optional extra command line fields for your playbook by entering the input values with the key and value pairs. to make a secret value for your variable, you can select the sensitive option.
+   1. You can create an optional extra command line fields for your playbook by entering the input values with the key and value pairs.
+You can select the `sensitive` check box to protect your variable value.
-   2. Wait for the playbook, resource inventory and variables to process for a minute.
-The processing time is determined on the resource inventory.
+   2. Wait for the playbook, resource inventory, and variables to process for a minute.
+The processing time is determined based on the resource inventory.
    3. Click **Launch action** to land into the Jobs page.

       Before your launch action, you can also observe the log items in the `Jobs` page, that is polled by the APIs to create {{site.data.keyword.bpshort}} actions.
 Some of these jobs are polled by the asynchronous API calls.
 Every time you execute the patch action, the `JOB.new-action.ansible` job lists are created.